maacofficial/tensorflow-train-object-detection-classiffier-tutorial/README.md

 <p>You can use TensorFlow (GPU) instead of TensorFlow (CPU) changing "pip install --ignore-installed --upgrade tensorflow==1.5.0" to "pip install --ignore-installed --upgrade tensorflow-gpu==1.5.0" and you need to install CUDA and cuDNN.</p>

-<p>If you use GPU for training,your graphic card should meet minimum requirements.
-Also yuo should have Nvidia GPU for trainig object detection classifier with TensorFlow.</p>
+<p>If you use GPU for training,you should have Nvidia GPU for trainig object detection classifier with TensorFlow.
+Also your graphic card should meet minimum requirements.
+TensorFlow required minimum 3.5 Compute Capability for training own object detection classifier. <a href="https://developer.nvidia.com/cuda-gpus" target="_blank">Compute Capability List For Each Graphic Card</a></p>
+<p>If your graphic card is medium level, it take about 3 hours.</p>